 Sign In

-Google DeepMind publishes paper on level classification of AGI
+Google DeepMind releases a paper on classifying levels of AGI

 Haebom

-This time, Google Deepmind published a paper on the classification of levels of AGI.
-The level of artificial general intelligence (AGI) is classified according to two dimensions: performance and generality.
-The performance of an AGI system refers to how it compares to human-level performance on a given task, and generality refers to the range of tasks on which the system reaches a certain performance threshold.
+Google Deepmind recently released a paper classifying different levels of AGI.
+The levels of artificial general intelligence (AGI) are divided based on two dimensions: performance and generality.
+Performance describes how an AGI system measures up to human-level capability in a given task, while generality refers to the variety of tasks on which the system can achieve a certain performance threshold.

-This classification defines the minimum performance required for most tasks, for example, a 'Competent AGI' would perform better than the average skilled adult on most cognitive tasks, but could perform at the 'Expert', 'Virtuoso' or even 'Superhuman' level for some tasks.
-For example, a model that is an expert in law, finance or medicine might perform at the Expert level in general conversation, but superhuman in its specific domain.
+This classification sets the minimum level of performance needed for most work tasks: for instance, a 'Competent AGI' must exceed the average skilled adult in most cognitive tasks, but it may display 'Expert', 'Virtuoso', or even 'Superhuman' abilities in some specialized areas.
+For example, a model built for law, finance, or medicine might only perform at the Expert level in general conversations, but could exhibit superhuman abilities within its area of expertise.

-For example, current leading language models (e.g., ChatGPT, Bard, Llama 2, etc.) achieve ‘Competent’ level performance on some tasks (e.g., short essay writing, simple coding), but remain at ‘Emerging’ level performance on most tasks (e.g., mathematical ability, factual tasks).
-Therefore, they are considered to be Level 1 general AI (‘Emerging AGI’) until their performance levels improve across a wider range of tasks.
+For example, today's leading language models (such as ChatGPT, Bard, Llama 2, and others) show 'Competent' performance on certain tasks (like writing a short essay or simple coding), but for most tasks (like mathematics or fact-based tasks), their abilities remain at the 'Emerging' level.
+As a result, they are classified as Level 1 general AI ('Emerging AGI') until they achieve higher performance across a wider range of tasks.

-The highest level, ASI (Artificial Superintelligence), means that it outperforms humans in every task that humans can do.
-For example, AlphaFold is classified as a 'Superhuman Narrow AI' because it performs a single task (predicting the 3D structure of a protein from its amino acid sequence) at a level that surpasses the world's best scientists.
+The highest level, ASI (Artificial Superintelligence), refers to performance that surpasses humans in every task humans can do.
+For instance, AlphaFold is considered 'Superhuman Narrow AI' as it outperforms even the world's top scientists at a single task—predicting a protein's 3D structure from its amino acid sequence.

-In addition, the order in which AI acquires strong skills in specific cognitive domains can have serious implications for AI safety.
-For example, acquiring strong knowledge of chemical engineering before acquiring strong ethical reasoning skills can be a dangerous combination.
-Progress between levels of performance and generality can be nonlinear, and the ability to learn new skills can accelerate progress to the next level in particular.
+Moreover, the order in which AI acquires advanced skills in particular cognitive areas can greatly affect AI safety.
+For example, if an AI gains expert knowledge in chemical engineering before developing robust ethical reasoning, this can be a risky combination.
+Progress across levels of performance and generality can also be non-linear, and the ability to learn new skills may especially hasten movement to the next level.

 Subscribe to 'haebom'